 There are around 300 varieties of flowers in the Iris genus.
 These famous flowers are available in two main forms: those that grow from rhizomes and those that grow from bulbs.

 Iris flowers feature unique blooms that are made up of two different kinds of petals, falls and standards.
-The falls form the outer petals, which droop downward or fall.
-The standards stand upright.
+The falls form the lower petals, which droop downward or fall.
+The standards are the upper three petals of the flower.
 The characteristics of an iris petal further segment the plant into three types: bearded, crested, and beardless.
 Bearded iris plants have soft hairs along their falls, resembling a beard.
 The flowers of a crested iris have a ridge-like crest on their falls.
 Beardless have neither hairs nor crests.

-Irises that grow from bulbs include the dwarf and Dutch varieties and often bloom a bit earlier than the rhizomatous irises.
-However, most show their famous flowers in the early summer, while some also bloom for a second time in the late summer.
+Irises that grow from bulbs include Iris reticulata, Spanish (Iris xiphium) and Dutch varieties (Iris x hollandica) and bloom earlier than the rhizomatous irises.
+However, most irises show their famous flowers in the early summer, while some also bloom for a second time in the late summer.
 They are known for attracting butterflies and hummingbirds and make perfect cutting flowers.
-The iris varies greatly in size from the smallest dwarf variety, which only grows to 6 inches tall, to the tallest variety which is up to 4 feet tall.
+The iris varies greatly in size, from the smallest dwarf variety, which only grows to 6 inches tall, to the tallest variety which is up to 4 feet tall.

 |Mature Size||6 in. to 4 ft. tall|

 |Soil pH||Neutral to slightly acidic|

 |Bloom Time||Late spring, early summer, and late summer|